Iran protests trigger solidarity rallies in US, Europe

 WASHINGTON (AP) — Chanting crowds marched in the streets of Berlin, Washington DC and Los Angeles on Saturday in a show of international support for demonstrators facing a violent government crackdown in Iran, sparked by the death of 22-year-old Mahsa Amini in the custody of that country’s morality police.

-On the U.S. National Mall, thousands of women and men of all ages — donning green, white and red, the colors of the Iran flag — chanted.
+On the U.S. National Mall, thousands of women and men of all ages — donning green, white and red, the colors of the Iran flag — shouted in rhythm.
 “Be scared.
 Be scared.
-We are one in this,” some shouted, ahead of the group’s march to the White House.
+We are one in this,” demonstrators yelled, before marching to the White House.
 “Say her name!
 Mahsa!”

 The demonstrations, put together by grassroots organizers from around the United States, drew Iranians from across the Washington D.C. area, with some travelling down from Toronto to join the crowd.